Yusef567/be-holistic-health/README.md

 You can run all the tests using the following command: `npm test`

-Feel free to add new test files to the `src/__tests__` directory, and run the same command followed by the file name, to run a specific test file run: `npm test filename.test.ts`
+Feel free to add new test files to the `src/__tests__` directory, to run a specific test file use the same command followed by the file name: `npm test filename.test.ts`

 ### Running the Server Locally